The Moral Theory of Civil Liberty

 In this sermon, published in the Plymouth Sermon Series (Second Series, 1869), Beecher discusses the moral and rational foundations of human liberty.

+Henry Ward Beecher (1813–1887), younger brother of Edward Beecher, was one of the most popular and influential preachers in nineteenth century America.
+His church in Brooklyn, New York, then a prosperous middle class community, was well attended and his sermons widely read.
 On the 93rd anniversary of American independence, Beecher preached on liberty.
 He argued that human nature prescribed limits to what men should do and that choosing to live within these limits, choosing to live according to the laws of human nature, constituted human liberty.
 Living in this way was good because it controlled man’s lower animal nature and thus freed man’s higher spiritual nature.
 This was God’s design, according to Beecher.
 If men did not choose to follow the law of nature, to govern themselves individually according to it, then they would necessarily be governed by others, even to the point of despotism.
 Liberty, both individual and civil, required that individuals govern themselves.

 In contrast to his older brother’s account of holiness, Henry Ward’s discussion of the morality of civil liberty is less Biblical.
 In fact, it is a moral teaching that could be, and had been, articulated on the basis of reason alone.
 This is in keeping with the fact that Beecher’s popularity as a preacher was due in some measure to his turning away from traditional Calvinist notions such as predestination and the utter sinfulness of mankind.